 In contrast, the most accurate net price calculators require sharing specific figures on tax returns and will ask about relevant assets including school accounts, taxable accounts, custodial accounts and savings/checking accounts.
 Generally, the more questions asked by a net price calculator, the more accurate the results.

 5. Use net price calculators to play detective.

 Savvy parents will turn to calculators to dive deeper into how factors such as home equity and a student’s test scores might impact an award.
 Let’s take a quick look at these two aid factors:

 Home equity impact

-Some PROFILE colleges will assess the full value of a family’s home, others will limit it based on the household’s income and still others will ignore it altogether.
-It’s always a good idea to ask a college how it treats home equity, but not all colleges will share that information.
+Some PROFILE schools will assess the full value of a family’s home, others will limit it based on the household’s income and still others will ignore it altogether.
+It’s always a good idea to ask a school how it treats home equity, but not all will share that information.